-Living-Learning Communities are communities within the residence halls that provide an opportunity for students with similar interests to live in the same hall or on the same floor.
-The communities allow students to enjoy unique activities related to a theme as well as more traditional social and recreational opportunities.
+Living-Learning Communities (LLCs) are special interest communities within the residence halls.
+LLCs provide an opportunity for students with similar interests to live in the same hall or on the same floor, creating an educational community that supports its residents.
+The communities allow students to enjoy both unique activities related to a theme as well as create more traditional, social, and recreational opportunities.

 Academic Seminar Option

 How To Apply

 Prospective residents who are interested in participating in a living-learning community need to indicate their interest when applying for housing by filling out the appropriate sections of the application.

 Course Registration Numbers (CRN) for the optional seminars will be provided during Summer Orientation (by email or from Orientation Leaders) and/or Fall Welcome Week so that students can register for the seminar.

 NOTE: students are not guaranteed housing in a living-learning community, and are given consideration based upon the priority they assign to the community in their application relative to other living preferences (gender and occupancy) as well as random lottery number.

-A variety of living-learning communities are available.
-Descriptions of each program are general because they are different every year.
-The communities are successful because they are driven by the participation of their residents, which creates a dynamic and unique experience each year.
+There are many living-learning communities at UC Davis.
+General descriptions of each program are located below.
+Please note that the descriptions are broad due to the fact that the communities are driven by the participation of their residents, which creates a dynamic and unique experience each year.

 Living Preference Communities